cangzihan/proteus_demo/Signal_Circuit/README.md

 ## Usage
 To use these example circuits, you need to have Proteus installed on your computer.
-You can open the corresponding .pdsprj file in Proteus, which contains the complete project with schematic, PCB layout, and simulation settings.
+You can open the corresponding `.pdsprj` file in Proteus 8.9, which contains the complete project with schematic, PCB layout, and simulation settings.
 You can simulate the circuit by running the simulation in Proteus.

 ## Note